Clinical Activities and Rotation Structure

 - Medical assistants

-- Medical trainees such as medical students and residents
+- Medical trainees such as medical students, residents and fellows

 Supervision